open-telemetry/oteps/text/0000-standard-trace-query-api.md

    - Does the OpenTelemetry organization is the right place for such an initiative? any other suggestions?

 2. One of the challenges we see is different vendors having different capabilities and APIs.
 For example, one vendor support searching by arbitrary attributes and aggregations between telemetry signals, etc. Probably some parts of the API should be mandatory, and some optional.
-3. We need to find more downstream telemetry consumers to validate this need (some other platforms/users/organizations) other then Kiali.
+3. We need to find more downstream telemetry consumers to validate this need (some other platforms/users/organizations).

 ## Future possibilities

-- Potentially extended not only for Traces but other signals (logs, metrics).
+- Define APIs that combine multiple telemetry signals.
-- Probably a common set of features can be "standardized," and the OTel group may foster a "standard client" for these needs.
+- Probably a common set of features can be "standardized," and the OTel group may foster a "standard backend" for these needs.